 NCPD has not yet submitted evidence of implementation for recommendation 66.3.
-The assessment team will continue to work with NCPD to assess progress on this recommendation.

 Finding 67: NCPD currently develops a five-year Strategic Plan, but it is not fully socialized among department personnel and the community.

 Recommendation 67.1: NCPD should ensure all officers are aware of and familiar with the current Strategic Plan.